Yuval Noah Yarari, a historian and philosopher, wrote in his 2016 book Sapiens, on the power of ignorance in modern science.

 Jared Spool, a speaker, writer and co-founder of UIE has an interesting insight into teams looking beyond themselves.
 He writes:

 As we’ve been researching what design teams need to do to create great user experiences, we’ve stumbled across an interesting finding.
 It’s the closest thing we’ve found to a silver bullet when it comes to reliably improving the designs teams produce.

 Jared speaks to a key outcome of admitting ignorance, that all team members need to be “exposed directly”, as he puts it, to real users.
-To put a finer point on this, for maximum effect on the User Experience, insights from the efforts of designers looking beyond themselves cannot be shared afterwards, they need to be experienced.
 As we ponder this, it’s clear that the insights need to be determined along side your fellow teammates (including Product and Engineering) and cannot be simply shared in a presentation afterwards.
 It’s the experience of joint discovery that allows a team to acknowledge their ignorance and unlock knowledge.

 Consider the greek myth of Cassandra.
 As the daughter of Priam, the King of Troy, she was favored by Apollo who gave her the gift of prophecy, but once she spurned his advances she was cursed with her prophecy never being believed.
 Her most famous prophecy was the Trojan Horse, had the Trojans believed her, Troy might not have been sacked by the Greeks.
 This, of course, is a cautionary tale of ignorance and an unwillingness to believe someone with second-hand information or insights.